 - Brainstorming – What problems have you been struggling with for a long time?

 - Hang out & listen – Search for relevant forums and discussion boards (Type “your niche + forums” into the search box).
-Register, read the threads and look out for issues that keep popping up.
-Write down your findings then …
+Register, read the threads, and look out for issues that keep popping up.
+Write down your findings.

-- Research – Read relevant magazines, blogs, newsletters, white papers, e-books and copy, to get the answers to those challenging questions so that you can easily create your own evergreen list post.
+- Research – Read relevant magazines, blogs, newsletters, white papers, e-books, and copy to get the answers to those challenging questions so that you can easily create your own evergreen blog article.

-- Promote – Once you publish your evergreen list post, alert your email subscribers, share it on Facebook and send outreach emails to your network of friends/business partners.
+- Promote – Once you publish your evergreen list post, alert your email subscribers, share it on Facebook, and send outreach emails to your network of friends/business partners.
 If the post is really helpful, even industry experts will gladly share it with their networks and improve your search traffic.

 For more platforms to promote your evergreen list-posts, see: 32 Ways To Make Your Blog Post Go Viral.